-Landscape Architect Resume: Examples and Tips
+Landscape Architect Resume: Examples & Tips

 A landscape architect is responsible for planning and designing public parks and recreational areas, as well as natural spaces in residential, industrial and commercial areas.
 Duties include working with clients on project requirements and proposals, performing site inspections, and working closely with civil engineers and building architects.
 For this position, you should be proficient in generating computer-aided designs and drawings, possess good customer service skills, and have an eye for detail and creativity.